trolldbois/python-haystack/README.md

 C structure matching.

-The first class of algorithms gives the ability to search for known structures in a live process's memory, or in a memory dump.
+The first class of algorithms gives the ability to search for known record in a live process's memory, or in a memory dump.

+*alpha-stage*
 The second class of algorithms aims at giving a reverse engineering look at a memory dump, focusing on reconstruction, classification of classic C structures from memory.
 Heap analysis.
 Dynamic types definition.